 If you travel from Melbourne to Tasmania, Hobart is where you’re likely to start your Tasmania trip, and although the city isn’t that exciting, its surroundings are worth exploring.
 Hobart has some of my favourite walking trails in Australia.

-Here is the first stop where you can have a coffee and enjoy a spectacular view of Hobart.
+Here is the first stop to have a coffee and enjoy a spectacular view of Hobart.
 With good weather and a clear sky, you should not miss out and continue walking up to the Mt.
-Wellington Summit, really worthwhile.
+Wellington Summit; worthwhile.
 The landscape changes from deep fern tree forests to steep climbing paths and rock formations.
-I couldn’t do the whole circuit last year in December and had to descend through the Middle Track and Silver Falls trackback to the bus station stop.
+I couldn’t do the whole circuit last year in December and had to descend through the Middle Track and Silver Falls trackback to the bus stop.

 The Spring Walk: 1.6 km through the Fern Glade Track

 The Mount Wellington Summit: 4.7 km

 2. The Fluted Cape Walk on Bruny Island

 If you want to see the most southerly point of Tasmania, a must-do road trip is to Bruny Island.
 The island offers many walking trails.
 The one to Grass Point is only a 4 km return and 1.5-hour walk.
 On a sunny day, I would do the Fluted Cape’s whole length to see the spectacular cliffs, but this is a steeper walk for fit walkers only.

 A car is necessary to explore Bruny Island, and you will use the Ferry at Kettering.
 There are also tours for a round-trip; it’s convenient if you don’t want to hire a car.
 You may want to drive to Adventure Bay if you are going on a jet boat tour and visit the Bruny Island lighthouse, where you can do a circular walk with a stunning 360° view.